 Other adults begin by sharing the details of their Bank on Yourself-structured whole life insurance plans with their kids even before their children become teens – thus allowing their sons and daughters to witness the wide variety of advantages the Bank on Yourself method provide.

-Tim Austin is a well-known and highly respected financial advisor who works closely with parents and their teenage children on strategies that will allow them to pay for college without going broke.
+Tim Austin is a well-known and highly respected financial representative who works closely with parents and their teenage children on strategies that will allow them to pay for college without going broke.
 Austin, too, is a big believer in the Bank on Yourself philosophy of financial self-reliance for parents and teens alike.

 For his adult clients, he recommends a 10/10/10 style of living: setting aside 10% of gross income for short-term needs; 10% for anticipated mid-term needs and potential emergencies; and 10% for long-term planning.